 Between and after runs, you should check your blood sugar levels to gauge if you need a snack to fuel up or make necessary adjustments for future runs.

-Consider getting OKRA’s handy Bluetooth glucose meter found in the starter kit so that you’ll always be prepared should your glucose levels run too low or high from the workout.
+Consider getting OKRA’s handy Bluetooth glucose meter found in the OKRA Pro Starter Kit Bundle so that you’ll always be prepared should your glucose levels run too low or high from the workout.

 One aerobic activity that will not overstrain your joints but still effectively increases your heart rate is swimming.